mattmaniak/queuetodo/README.md

 # QueueToDo
-Manage your everyday tasks the right way.
+Manage your everyday tasks in the right order.

 ## Description
 Increase your productivity by organizing your tasks in the most natural way -